Bitcoin Runes Protocol Explained

 Benefits of Runes protocol to the Bitcoin network

 Bitcoin Runes provides an easier way to create and manage many tokens directly on the blockchain.
-They don't need off-chain data or native token creation.
-This helps avoid making too many "junk" UTXOs.
+They don't need off-chain data or native token creation, which helps avoid creating too many "junk" UTXOs.
 Runes make token management simpler and more accessible to more people.

 Bitcoin Runes can draw a broader audience.
 For example, the Runestone project, an early NFT initiative, airdropped free Runestones to wallets holding three or more digital items on the Bitcoin blockchain before its launch.
 This generated excitement about the potential benefits of holding these Ordinals for future Runes.